Understanding DUI Arrests and Breath Tests in Florida

 Before you provide a breath sample via a breathalyzer, the officer should have read the Miranda warning to you.
 Miranda warnings advise you of your rights.
 If this warning was not provided to you prior to a breathalyzer test, your constitutional rights may have been violated.

-Do I Have a Right to Refuse a Breath Test in Tampa?
+Do I Have a Right to Refuse a Breath Test in Florida?

-Whether you are in Tampa or anywhere else in Florida, you can refuse a breath test in either situation.
-Breath tests using portable machines in the field are typically voluntary while tests used at the police station while in police custody are not voluntary.
+In Florida, you can refuse a breath test.
+Breath tests using portable machines in the field are typically voluntary, while tests used at the police station while in police custody are not voluntary.
 You can, however, still refuse either one.

 Keep in mind, though, that you should be ready for consequences stemming from the refusal.
 Immediate consequences include administrative penalties while long-term consequences are those that may result in a criminal conviction.